Aces of the Turf

 Aces of the Turf (French: Les as du turf) is a 1932 French comedy sports film directed by Serge de Poligny and starring Paul Pauley, Alexandre Dréan and Josyane.
 It was made at Joinville Studios by the French subsidiary of Paramount Pictures.
 In 1935, it was released in the United States with the alternative title of Racetrack Winners.

+Synopsis

+Two struggling friends go through a series of jobs including waiters, cooks and racecourse tipsters.
+A lucky bet leads them to gain control of a top racehorse which a gang of crooks tries to steal from them.